modalsoul0226/CheatBook/网络/uoft/open2.md

 - Glass takes elements of the original song and **scatters them throughout the movement**
   - **There are no direct, recognizable reference to Bowie's song.**
 - This movement exemplifies Glass's style:
-  - it features the **repitition of small melodic fragments**, repeated patterns, addictive and subtractive processes.
+  - it features the **repitition of small melodic fragments**, **repeated patterns**, **addictive and subtractive processes**.
 - The form is free: **Glass repeats one theme for most of the movement.**
   - He briefly presents another theme halway through the movement.
-- Openingmotive in the horns is reminiscent of the main notes in the guitar riff in the chorus of the origianl song.
+- **Openingmotive in the horns** is reminiscent of the main notes in the guitar **riff** in the chorus of the origianl song.
-- **Constant swirling arpeggio patterns int he violins go back and forth** between two starting notes perhaps derived from the two chords of the song's verse.
+- **Constant swirling arpeggio patterns in the violins go back and forth** between two starting notes perhaps derived from the two chords of the song's verse.
 - **Repeated rhythmic pattern** in the main theme derived from the original song's chorus.
 <br/>

 ---
 **Jonathan Newman**
 - composer and conductor, pianist, trombonist, singer
-- compositional style: fuses traditional classical forms with stylistic elements of jazz, pop, funk, folk, blues
+- compositional style: **fuses** traditional classical forms with stylistic elements of jazz, pop, funk, folk, blues
 - writes in a variety of forms: choral music, ballet, chamber music, orchestral pieces
 <br/>